 Written By: Eliza Berman

-During the solar eclipse of 1960, hundreds of people had suffered permanent eye damage from looking directly at the sun.
+During an earlier solar eclipse in 1960, hundreds of people had suffered permanent eye damage from looking directly at the sun.
 With help from the Illinois Society for the Prevention of Blindness, Emerson students avoided the same fate by building Sunscopes, pinhole camera-like contraptions that indirectly project an image of the sun.
 The magazine offered instructions for those wanting to replicate the project at home:

 To build your own, get a carton and cut a hole in one side, big enough to poke your head through.
 Paste white paper on the inside surface that you will be facing.
 Then punch a pinhole into the opposite side, high enough so that the little shaft of light will miss your head.
 For a sharper image you can make a better pinhole by cutting a one inch square hole in the carton, taping a piece of aluminum foil over this hole and then making the pinhole in the foil.
 Finally, tape the box shut and cover all light leaks with black tape.